AtomicTS/Atomic-Codec/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open issues and pull requests to improve Atomic Realms.
+Feel free to open issues and pull requests to improve Atomic Codec.

 ---